What Is a Question?

 Rhetorical Questions

 Rhetorical questions do not require any answers.
-They are merely used as expressions or reactions to persuade the listener or to induce a specific effect in them.
+They are merely used as expressions or reactions to persuade the listener or make a point.

 Do you want to be a failure for the rest of your life?